mongodb/specifications/source/server-selection/tests/README.rst

 Parse ``new_rtt_ms``, and ensure that the new RTT value for the mocked server description is equal to ``new_avg_rtt``.

+If driver architecture doesn't easily allow construction of server description objects in isolation, unit testing the EWMA algorithm using these inputs and expected outputs is acceptable.

 Server Selection Logic Tests
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>